ppy/osu-wiki/wiki/Similar_Games/osu!stream/Song_List/en.md

 ***[Click here to go back to osu!stream][osu!stream wikilink]***

-- Most of the songs are original.
 - At the Store page, click on the bundle and preview the beatmaps inside before buying the pack.
 Song preview will be played.
   - Preview demo have _four_ difficulty spreads that is triggered automatically based on song progression.
-It will start at Easy and slowly "Stream Up" to Expert difficulty.
-Please note that this will not occur in the actual gameplay.
+It will start at Easy and slowly `Stream Up` to Expert difficulty.
+Please note that this behaviour will not occur in the actual gameplay.
 - If the song can be found on osu!, it will be linked.
   - osu! beatmap =/= osu! stream beatmap because most players have only one pointing cursor on their PC.